 To enhance the students’ experience in the block area, I store a few other items on the side of the building shelf.
 “Work in progress” signs are hung on the side of the shelf.
 The children use those signs to tell others that they aren’t quite done with their buildings.
 On the back of the shelf, I have tons of pictures of the kids with their structures.

 I made a flip book of structures from around the world, too.
 The children love to check out the buildings and try to recreate those structures.
-I’ve recently been informed that I need to add more pictures to the flip book, so I’ll be doing just that!
-To create the book, I scoured Google Images for ideas.
+To create the book, I scoured Creative Commons images for ideas.
 Then I labeled the pictures, printed them out, and laminated them.
 They hang on a ring on the side of the building shelf.

 I also have books in a basket near the building center.
-These books relate to building, structures, transportation, etc. Some books that might be included here are:
+These books relate to building, structures, transportation, etc. Here are some books to include with the blocks:

 - We Share Everything by Robert Munsch